Scholarships, Awards and Prizes by subject area

-The Intel Shannon “Paul Whelan” Scholarship provides an exciting opportunity for University of Limerick students studying LM118 – Bachelor of Engineering in Electronic and Computer Engineering or the BSc Computer Systems option of LM121 BSc Computing Technologies .
+The Intel Shannon “Paul Whelan” Scholarship provides an exciting opportunity for University of Limerick students studying LM118 – Bachelor of Engineering in Electronic and Computer Engineering or the BSc Computer Systems option of LM121 BSc Computer Science.
 The scholarship is awarded annually to outstanding students already placed in the first two years on both programmes.
 They will receive €2,500 per annum for the remainder of their undergraduate degree provided they maintain a 75% (or equivalent) grade average in their examinations at the end of each year.
-The scholarship programme includes the opportunity for co-operative placements and/or summer internships in the Intel Shannon workplace and be assigned a mentor from the Intel staff who can assist and provide advice on managing their academic career.
-E: email@example.com
+The scholarship programme includes the opportunity for co-operative placements and/or summer internships in the Intel Shannon workplace to be assigned a mentor from the Intel staff who can assist and provide advice on managing their academic career.
+Email: firstname.lastname@example.org

 Women in Engineering Bursary Awards

-LM116: BE Engineering , LM118: BE Electronic and Computer Engineering , LM077 BE Aeronautical Engineering and LM115 BE Chemical & Biochemical Engineering degree programmes at the University of Limerick are considered for Women in Engineering Bursaries.
-Up to eight bursaries, valued at €500 each and available for one year, are awarded based on points achieved in the Leaving Certificate..
+LM116 BE Engineering, LM118 BE Electronic & Computer Engineering, LM077 BE Aeronautical Engineering and LM115 BE Chemical & Biochemical Engineering degree programmes at the University of Limerick are considered for Women in Engineering Bursaries.
+Up to eight bursaries, valued at €500 each and available for one year, are awarded based on points achieved in the Leaving Certificate.